bonitasoft/bonita-doc/md/overview-of-bonita-bpm-in-a-cluster.md

 * A highly available load balancer
 * A highly available network, with all nodes able to see all other nodes
 * A highly available database accessible from all nodes
+* All nodes including the database one should be configured with the same clock (via NTP time synchronization for example) and same timezone (UTC is recommended)

 ### Cluster structure diagram